greatminds-life/myport/content/portfolio/work14.md

 After designing workflows, created individual key screens for each state and put them into wireframe flows to elaborate user stories and requirements captured in the earlier phases.

 ![ac3][3]
-Create and edit a market alert from 3 difference screens

 #### Workflow : Create an alert from market alerts and settings
 ![ac4][4]